fzero/lhl-lectures/w1d5-modules-testing/README.md

 exports.sayHi = sayHi;
 ```

+[This article](https://www.sitepoint.com/understanding-module-exports-exports-node-js/) expands on the subject a bit more.

 ### Using a module

 Use `require` to load a module and store the exported objects inside a variable.
 Remember that functions are values in Javascrtipt!